Siemenc/KHIO-Workshop-information-and-logistics/README.md

 ## Machine remote:
 The multicam 3000 is controled using a remote, hanging on the wall next to the router.
 The machine remote is needed to control and calibrate the machine and to actually run the files.
+The first and most important feature to know is the big red emergency stop button on the top.
+If anything goes badly wrong, this is the first thing to press.
+CAUTION Never leave the machine unattended while running it, as loose pieces or boken bits can overheat and cause a fire.
 ![Machine remote](https://github.com/Siemenc/KHIO-Workshop-information-and-logistics/blob/master/Images/IMG_20200124_090555.jpg)